1813 crossing of the Blue Mountains: Gregory Blaxland

-Gregory Blaxland was born Sunday, 17 June 1778 in Kent, England.
-He sailed for Australia on Wednesday, 1 September 1805 with his wife, three children, two servants, an overseer, a few sheep, seed, tools, groceries, and clothing.
+Gregory Blaxland was born on 17 June 1778 in Kent, England.
+He sailed for Australia on 1 September 1805 with his wife, three children, two servants, an overseer, a few sheep, seed, tools, groceries, and clothing.
 When he reached Sydney he sold many of these items and made a profit which enabled him to buy eighty head of cattle so that he could breed cattle and sell the meat.
 He located 1,600 hectares of land that the government had promised to new settlers as well as forty convict servants and established his farm.
 He was also one of the first people to plant grapes in Australia and make wine, for which he was awarded a silver medal and later a gold one from the Royal Society of Arts, London.

 The town of Blaxland is named after him.

 William Lawson

 William Lawson was born in England, where he later trained to become a surveyor.
 He migrated to Sydney, Australia, arriving in 1800.
-He was an officer in the New South Wales Corp and owned land where he raised many cattle and sheep.
+He was an officer in the New South Wales Corps and owned land where he raised many cattle and sheep.
 He was invited to join the 1813 expedition with Gregory Blaxland.

-The town of Lawson is also named after him.
+The town of Lawson is named after him.